ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 ## Preparation & Planning
 *For everyone*

-So you've been admitted to ETHBerlin, congratulations.
+We're really excited that you're joining us.
 Here are the next steps:

 ### Getting to Berlin
 [Here](https://www.berlin.de/en/airports-and-stations/) you can find information about the airports and stations in Berlin.